SurferAdmin/freqstart/README.md

 See the [open issues](https://github.com/berndhofer/freqstart/issues) for a full list of proposed features (and known issues).

 ### Changelog

+`v0.1.1`
+* Automated reissue of letsencrypt cert if used with Nginx proxy for FreqUI.
+* Optional daily auto update for containers incl. implemented strategies with -a argument.

 `v0.1.0`
 * Update container conf strategy update only if container has been restarted.